MostafaGamalSayed/vue-deck.gl-suite/docs/layers/arc-layer.md

 | `dataLoad`    | Triggered when layer data is loaded.      |
 | `error`       | Triggered when there is an error loading the layer. |

 ---

-## Advanced Options

-The `ArcLayer` works seamlessly with other layers in `@vue-deckgl-suite`.
-You can combine it with other geospatial layers for advanced visualizations, such as heatmaps or data overlays.

-### Custom Styling

-Customize the look and feel of the arcs by passing custom functions to props like:

-- `getSourceColor` and `getTargetColor` for dynamic coloring.
-- `getWidth` to control the arc width based on data.

----